A view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 What does the phrase ‘the earth was divided’ mean?

 Was it (as the NLT has it) when languages divided people?
-Or did it refer to the time when Pangea broke up into the separate continental plates?
+Or did it refer to the time when Pangea finally broke apart into the separate continental plates?
 Or both?

 Long-age scientists require millions of years for these events to occur, but a major, sudden break-up of what would become the continental shelves is quite within Creator God’s powers.